June is LGBTQ pride month.

 I don’t want to get too far into the weeds, but it essentially has the same volatility of the S&P 500.
 We have about 80% of the portfolio in large cap, and then another 20% is small and mid cap.
 It is a very broad and very diversified portfolio.
 And each company has the exact same weight in the portfolio, which gives a broader representation across the market.

-Recommended Reading: Large Cap, Small Cap?
+Check out: Large Cap, Small Cap?
 What Does It Mean?

 Q: What are the important trends for EQLT?